 - Check out the seven beer, wine, spirits, and cider makers on the Middlebury Tasting Trail

-- Hike portions of the 19-mile Trail Around Middlebury and then enjoy the attractions of this college town
+- Explore a portion of the 19-mile Trail Around Middlebury and then enjoy the attractions of this college town

 - Enjoy Vermont's hippest mountain town, Stowe, famous for its skiing in winter and hiking in summer

-- Look for the beautiful fall foliage colors!
+- Be amazed by the beautiful fall foliage colors!

 We meet in Burlington after lunch and shuttle to the gorgeous mountain town of Stowe, less than an hour away.
+For those of you driving, we can meet directly in Stowe.
 Arriving in Stowe, we’ll stop in the heart of the village at the trailhead to the Sunset Rock Trail, a short but scenic hike up a small hill.
-At the top, there is a beautiful grassy glad where we'll have introductions and talk a bit about the upcoming tour.
-For those interested in more mileage, hike two miles of the Stowe Recreation Path, a 5.3 mile paved trail that winds through town and is a perfect example of how a paved trail can be such an addition to a local community.
-The path will take us to our hotel where we’ll check in before heading out for dinner at Tres Amigos, a fun Mexico restaurant that happens to be right next to Stowe Cider.
+At the top, there is a beautiful grassy glen where we'll have introductions and talk a bit about the upcoming tour.
+For those interested in more mileage, hike another two miles on the Stowe Recreation Path, a 5.3 mile paved trail that winds through town and is a perfect example of how a paved trail can be such an addition to a local community.
+The path will take us to our hotel where we’ll check in before heading out for dinner at Tres Amigos, a fun Mexican restaurant that happens to be right next to Stowe Cider.
 Distance: 4 Miles

 This morning we’ll drive a short distance to Stowe Mountain Resort on the slopes of Mount Mansfield, the highest point in Vermont and one of the few places in the state with a true alpine environment.
-There are multiple options for all interests today, involving various hiking paths, the gondola, and the Toll Road that allows cars to drive to the top.
-We will discuss all options in advance so you get what is perfect for you.
-Note if you hike to the top, the terrain this day can be more challenging, but there are beautiful hikes (including a four-mile round trip hike on the summit ridge) that are less difficult!
-In the afternoon we'll have time to explore town or hang out at the pool before having a beer at Vermont's most famous brewery, Alchemy Brewing, followed by dinner.
-Distances: 4 or 8 miles
+We'll then take the winding road to the top of Mount Mansfield and hike along the ridge top of Vermont's highest peak.
+The four-mile hike is moderate in difficulty but has the best views in Vermont!
+For those interested, you can add a two-mile hike up the mountain from the base.
+In the afternoon we'll have time to explore town, perhaps visit a local covered bridge or maple syrup farm, or hang out at the pool before having a beer at Vermont's most famous brewery, Alchemy Brewing, followed by dinner.
+Distances: 4 or 6 miles

 This morning after breakfast we’ll check out and drive to the Trapp Family Lodge.
 Set on 2,500 acres and with 62 miles of trails, the lodge is the family home of the famous Von Trapp family that fled from Austria and was immortalized in the Sound of Music.
-We have several walking options, including a six-mile hike to Slayton Pasture Cabin or several shorter, flatter options.
-Lunch is on your own at the Trapp Family Brewing bierhall.
-After lunch, we’ll continue our journey by taking a beautiful 1.5 hour drive to Middlebury, Vermont’s most famous college town, where we’ll check in to our lodgings and have time to shower and rest before heading out to dinner.
+We have several walking options, including a moderate six-mile hike to Slayton Pasture Cabin or several shorter, flatter options.
+Lunch is on your own at the Trapp Family German-style restaurant.
+After lunch, we’ll continue our journey by taking a beautiful 1.5 hour drive to Middlebury, crossing the beautiful Green Mountains on the spectacular Lincoln Gap Road.
+Middlebury is Vermont’s most famous college town, where we’ll check in to our lodgings and have time to shower and rest before heading out to dinner.
 Distances: 6 Miles

 After breakfast, we’ll walk on a portion of the Trail Around Middlebury (TAM), an amazing asset for this small college town.
 The 19-mile trail loops around the town, something we wish every town and small city would have.
 We’ll walk three miles of the trail, up and over Chipman Hill, on a forested trail.
 We’ll return to the inn to shower, check out, and say our goodbyes.
 You can then catch our shuttle back to Burlington or drive back home or further on your adventures.
 Distance: 3 MilesBook this Tour